pschaus/LINFO1121/source/part6/ex1.rst

     Il suffit de voir que si on démarrait avec les deux noeuds liés à :math:`e` fusionné, l'arbre obtenu ici est bien un MST.

 Exercise 6.1.9
 """"""""""""""

-Could ``java.util.PriorityQueue`` be used to effectively implement Dijkstra?
+Could ``java.util.PriorityQueue`` be used to efficiently implement Dijkstra's algorithm?
 If not, why not?
-What would be the complexity of using this priority queue?
+What would the time complexity be if you used this priority queue?

 .. answer::